Artist Statement

 2015 University of North Carolina at Chapel Hill, NC, USA, MFA Studio Art

 2006 Goldsmiths, University of London, UK, M.A.
-Photography & Urban Cultures (with distinction)
+Photography & Urban Cultures (distinction)

 2003 University of Dortmund, Germany, Diploma Spatial Planning (magna cum laude)